COMP4350-Team2/Backend/README.md

 - Enter the required details.
 (Contact a member of the dev team for a copy of the proper file)

 ## Run
-Once all the Prerequsites and Dependencies are installed and the environment variables are set, run the following to apply all changes to the db:
-`python manage.py migrate`

-Then run the following to run the Django server on the specified PORT in the `.env` file.
+Run the following to run the Django server on the specified PORT in the `.env` file.
 `python manage.py runserver`

 The previous is for running a locally hosted instance, for runing in production on a hosted server in aws or elsewhere are requiered (not applicable for current development)